dqnn/interview/doc/system-design-questions/design-slacks.md

  * QPS, > 1000, should have more than 2 hosts? why?
  * Data size, rentation policy, how longer we need to keep?
 # Arch (breakdown into microservices)
+* DynamoDB and S2 are infinitely and linear scale, we just need to pay more loads but no hurt on scale/latency
 ## Channel Service (Session Service)
 * serve all request from user, more like a API Gateway
 ### APIs(To be continued...)